keinstein/rtmidi/README.md

 -   The classes of RtMidi now reside in the namespace rtmidi.

+-   RtMidiIn and RtMidiOut are now united in one class rtmidi::Midi.
+	The same is true for rtmidi::MidiInApi and rtmidi::MidiOutApi.
+	For convenience small wrapper classes rtmidi::MidiIn, rtmidi::MidiOut, rtmidi::MidiInApi and rtmidi::MidiOutApi are preserved in order to simplify port management for the users.

 -   The beginning letters “Rt” are dropped from the names

 -   For easy adoption of the new interface wrappers for the old API are provided.